 Types of Criminal Cases Handled by Judge Chmura

-District judges handle civil infractions, misdemeanors, and felony preliminary exams.
+District judges, including Judge John Chmura, handle civil infractions, misdemeanors, and felony preliminary exams.
 Civil infractions such as traffic tickets are punishable by a fine and sometimes points on your driving record.
-Misdemeanor crimes carry possible jail time, ranging from 30 days to 1 year in the county jail.
-Felonies are criminal charges that carry a possible penalty of more than one year in jail, meaning state prison time.
+Misdemeanor crimes carry possible jail time, ranging from 30 days to one year in the county jail.
+Felonies are criminal charges carrying a potential penalty of more than one year in jail, meaning state prison time.

 Examples of misdemeanors for which a district court trial may be held: